From idea to live product

 Human skill: Self-awareness.
 Knowing what you do not know.

 You give AI clear instructions with context, constraints, and format.
 Your results are better than most because your inputs are better.
-But you are still treating AI like a vending machine.
+You are still treating AI like a vending machine.

 Human skill: Structured thinking.
 You organize your thoughts before giving them to AI.